 12. Make it look pretty

-While too many items will make your home look cluttered a few well-placed items can make your home more appealing help your buyers imagine themselves living there.
+While too many items will make your West London home look cluttered a few well-placed items adds to its appeal by helping your buyers imagine themselves living there.
 Place a vase of flowers or a bowl of fruit in the centre of your kitchen table.
 Add an indoor potted plant to your living room and new cushions for the sofa.
 Freshen up your bed linen and add scatter-cushions and a throw.

 13. Rearrange your furniture